Worcester County Restraining Order Attorneys

 - There is some sort of relationship between you and the person you need the restraining order against.
 This could be a marriage, that the two of you live together (roommates count).
 You could be in a substantive dating or engagement relationship.
 Or they are a family member of yours, whether by blood or marriage.

-- You must live within the jurisdiction of the Court or that you used to live within the jurisdiction of the Court, but you left to avoid further abuse.
+- You must live within the jurisdiction of the Court or demonstrate that you used to live within the jurisdiction of the Court, but left to avoid further abuse.

 There are various kinds of protective orders that our attorneys can help someone pursue or fight based on the facts of their case.